tecnomod-um/OntoGenix/tests/testingOntologyLLM.md

 In general humans entities of external ontologies (e.g. schema), being more interoperable.

-Humans more nuanced understanding of OWL modelling (e.g. individual/class division)
+Humans more nuanced understanding of OWL modelling (e.g. individual/class division or when to add a subsumption relationship or n-ary relationship, or axioms)

 Hallucinations: